maksimpopkov/getting-array-element-index/README.md

 1. Rebuild the solution.
 1. Fix all compiler warnings and errors.
 1. Run all unit tests, make sure all unit tests completed successfully.
-1. Review all changes, make sure the only code files (.cs) in Bools project have changes.
-No changes in project files (.csproj) or in Bools.Tests project.
+1. Review all changes, make sure the only code files (.cs) in GettingArrayElementIndex project have changes.
+No changes in project files (.csproj) or in GettingArrayElementIndex.Tests project.
 1. Stage your changes, and create a commit.
 1. Push your changes to remote repository.